dalibo/emaj/docs/en/parallelRollbackClient.rst

 * for the *php* client, the **php** software and its PostgreSQL interface,
 * for the *perl* client, the **perl** software with the *DBI* and *DBD::Pg* modules.

 Rolling back each session on behalf of a unique transaction implies the use of two phase commit.
-As a consequence, the **max_prepared_transaction** parameter of the *postgresql.conf* file must be adjusted.
+As a consequence, the **max_prepared_transactions** parameter of the *postgresql.conf* file must be adjusted.
 As the default value of this parameter equals 0, it must be modified by specifying a value at least equal to the maximum number of *sessions* that will be used.

 Syntax
 ------